What is David Hyde Pierce’s Net Worth Collection?

 Click to know: All about Sarah Dorothy Little’s Bio

-In 2015, The actor directed the Broadway musical “It Shoulda Been You,” as well as an Off-Broadway version of David Lindsay‘s “Ripcord.”
+In 2015, The actor directed the Broadway musical “It Shoulda Been You” and an Off-Broadway version of David Lindsay‘s “Ripcord.”
 Abaire’s In 2017, he returned to Broadway to co-star with Bette Midler in “Hello, Dolly!” for which he earned Tony, Outer Critics Circle, and Drama League awards.
 Pierce appeared in “When We Rise,” a miniseries about LGBT rights, as well as Julie Andrews‘ educational Netflix series “Julie’s Greenroom” the same year.
-David will star in the horror film “The Georgetown Project,” which is expected to be released in 2021.
+David will star in the horror film “The Georgetown Project,” which will be released in 2021.

 David Hyde Pierce’s Awards and Nominations